MobiTV: The MOBITV CONNECT Platform

 In July 2016, the Company announced The MOBITV CONNECT Platform.
 C Spire announced that it was the first US cable operator to sign on to utilize the platform.
 C Spire launched the new virtual pay TV service to consumers in July 2017.

 The service employs a unicast IP delivery platform that features a fully integrated CMS, DRM, Media Player, nDVR, content policy, identity management, billing and authentication.

 Charlie Nooney was recognized as a "Digital All Star" by Broadcasting & Cable in February 2017 for his leadership over the product's introduction.
 Cablefax also recognized the service as the winner in the Connected TV/Smart TV Solution category of their annual Tech Awards.

 In December 2017, the National Cable Television Cooperative (NCTC) announced that they selected MobiTV as a partner to provide IP-based video to its members.
 NCTC President and CEO Rich Fickle noted that "the deal represents NCTC's most advanced all-IP solution to-date".
-NCTC members DirectLink, Citizens Fiber, USA Communication and Hickory Telephone signed on with MobiTV as of December 2017.
+NCTC members DirectLink, Citizens Fiber, USA Communication, and Hickory Telephone signed on with MobiTV as of December 2017.

 Advertising technology

-MobiTV launched an advertising platform in 2005 that allows local affiliates and advertisers to repurpose national TV ads for local markets.
+MobiTV launched an advertising platform in 2005 that allows local affiliates and advertisers to re-purpose national TV ads for local markets.